 A representation of the elements of the equipment hierarchy model shown in ISA 95.00.01 shall be presented as equipment.
 Equipment may be a listing of sites, areas, production units, production lines, work cells, process cells, units, storage zones or storage units.

-Equipment may be tested by the execution of an equipment capability test specification.
+Equipment may be tested by the execution of a test specification.

 Equipment may be made up of other equipment, as presented in the equipment hierarchy model.

 EXAMPLE 1 A production line can be made up of work cells.